BlakeGurnee/8031A_HighVoltageCode/README.md

 ![Logo](https://i.ibb.co/9wBYq0C/Screenshot-2024-12-08-204044.png)

-# 8031A_HighVoltageCode

-This is our robot's code for 2024 High Stakes it's made in C++ with pros and EZ template.
-We use Git and GitHub to control the version of our code.
-This helps us keep our code organized and makes it easy if we ever need to restore an old code version.
-This, lets us manage all of our code versions and backs up our code to the cloud just in case something happens to it.
-It is extremely, helpful and makes our coding process much faster and more convenient.
+# 📢 8031A High Voltage - 2024 "High Stakes" Code Repository

+Welcome to 8031A High Voltage's official codebase for the 2024 VEX Robotics "High Stakes" competition.
+This repository contains the source code for our robot, written in C++ using the PROS development environment and the EZ Template.

+We use Git and GitHub for version control, which allows us to:

+- Keep our code well-organized.
+- Easily revert to previous versions if issues arise.
+- Back up our work in the cloud to prevent data loss.
+This system makes our coding process faster, more efficient, and collaborative. 🚀

-## Features
+## 🚀 Key Features

-- Ring dectection with color sensor
+- Ring Detection: Uses a color sensor to identify and categorize rings for precision placement.
-- PID implimented to be accurate and percise
+- PID Control: Ensures accurate and consistent movement of motors for precise alignment and control.
-- Use of sensors including: Vision, Inertial, Rotation, and Distance
+- Sensor Integration: Uses a combination of the following sensors for enhanced performance:
+  - Vision Sensor for object detection.
+  - Inertial Sensor for orientation tracking.
+  - Rotation Sensor for position accuracy.
+  - Distance Sensor for obstacle detection.

+## 📚 File Structure

+Here's how we've organized our project files to keep things clean and maintainable:

+📂 src/
+  ┣ 📜 main.cpp           // Main entry point for our robot's code
+  ┣ 📜 autons.cpp         // Autonomous routines for all field positions
+  ┣ 📜 globals.cpp        // Global variables and constants
+  ┗ 📜 helpers.cpp        // Reusable helper functions for code efficiency

+📂 include/
+  ┣ 📜 globals.hpp       // Header file for global variables and constants
+  ┗ 📜 helpers.hpp       // Header file for helper functions

+📂 docs/                // Documentation and notes for the codebase
+📂 tests/               // Test scripts and prototypes for new features

-## FAQ
+## 💡 FAQ (Frequently Asked Questions)

-#### Are the programs cleanly written, well commented, and easy to follow?
+#### 1️⃣ Are the programs cleanly written, well-commented, and easy to follow?

-Yes the code is very clean organised, I always make sure I comment almost evry line of code so me and my team knows what it does.
-It is pretty easy to follow it is seperated into a couple of files one for main, autons, globals, and helpers.
-These make our code well organised and easy to navigate.
+Yes, our code is clean, organized, and well-commented.
+We make sure every key section of the code is properly explained with comments, so both new and experienced team members can understand it.
+Our file structure separates the main logic, autonomous routines, global variables, and reusable helper functions.
+This makes the code easy to maintain and navigate.

-#### Is the programing effective at solving game challenges for both Qualification Matches and Autonomous Coding Skills Challenge matches?
+#### 2️⃣ Is the programming effective at solving game challenges for Qualification Matches and Autonomous Skills Challenges?

-Yes the programming is pretty effective at both of the Qualification Matches and the Autonomous Coding Skills Challenge Matches.
-For Qualification Matches we determined what would get us the most points in the least amount of time and would get us the Autonomous win point.
-Our Autonomous scores a ring on the alliance wall stake, scores two rings on a mobile goal, and touches the center ladder.
-Giving us the solo win point so we get it every game.
-It works for all four corners of the field with little to no error.
+Absolutely.
+Our code is designed to handle both Qualification Matches and the Autonomous Skills Challenge.

+Qualification Matches: We prioritize the most efficient scoring path to maximize points and secure the autonomous win point.
+Autonomous Skills: Our robot is capable of scoring a ring on the alliance wall stake, placing two rings on a mobile goal, and touching the center ladder, all within a consistent and reliable routine.
+This program works for all four starting positions on the field with minimal error.

+## 📈 Version Control with GitHub

+How we use GitHub for version control:

+Feature Branches: Every new feature or change starts in a new branch (like feature/PID-tuning).
+Pull Requests & Code Reviews: Code is reviewed before being merged into the main branch to ensure it works properly.
+Release Tags: We tag stable versions (like v1.0.0) to track our progress over time.
+You can check our commit history to see the evolution of our code and how we've solved key challenges.
+This approach ensures stability, efficiency, and teamwork.
+## 📲 Contact Us

+For any questions or inquiries, feel free to reach out to Team 8031A High Voltage on our Instagram.
+We’re always excited to share our journey and learn from others!